Rodion0/blackjack/README.md

 #Blackjack

-This is a simple backjack game wirtten in Python
+This is a simple blackjack game wirtten in Java